jordancannon88/cdk-lambda-pipeline/README.md

-# Overview
+# cdk-lambda-codepipeline

 A CI/CD pipeline with CodeCommit, CodeBuild, CodeDeploy, CodePipeline, and Lambda.
 The pipeline pulls, tests, builds, and deploys Lambdas using blue-green deployment and CDK.

-# Lambda Function
+## Lambda Function

 All files pertaining to the python Lambda Function goes in the `lambda` folder.

-Any required packages must be added into `requirements.txt` in the `lambda` folder.
+Any required packages must be added into `setup.py` in the `lambda` folder.

 #### Required files
 - requirements.txt
+- setup.py

-# Pipeline deploy
+## Pipeline deploy

 Deploy the CDK CodeCommit Stack: